 Discover’s other student card, Discover it® Card for Students, is similar but has a different rewards program.

-With the Discover it® Card for Students, you’ll get 5 percent cash back on your first $1,500 in purchases in select categories each quarter you activate (then 1 percent).
-You’ll get 1 percent back on all other purchases.
+With the Discover it® Card for Students, you’ll get 5% cash back in purchases in select categories each quarter you activate, up to a quarterly cap (then 1%).
+You’ll also get 1% back on all other purchases.

 This means you have to remember to log in to “activate” the categories every few months, though.
-In 2017, the categories have included purchases at wholesale clubs, Amazon.com, Target and restaurants.
+In 2019, the categories have included purchases at Amazon.com, Target and restaurants, and on Uber and Lyft.
 The categories rotate every three months.

 Which card is better for you depends on your lifestyle and personal preferences: Do you eat out and drive frequently?
-Or does a rotating rewards category suit you better (as long as you remember to log in each quarter to activate)?
+Or does a rotating rewards category suit you better?

 If you’re a college student who often dines out or drives regularly, the Discover it® Chrome Card for Students could be a good credit card for you to use to start building your credit.
 But it’s worth considering other student credit cards in case their rewards programs are be a better fit for your spending habits.